KPeng9510/MuscleMap/README.md

 ### Highlights of our model:

-We make used of MCTs to distill the knowledge from the RGB difference modality to the RGB modality to enhance the generalization ability of the end-to-end model on the activated muscle group estimation task.
+We for the first time make used of MCTs to distill the knowledge from the RGB difference modality to the RGB modality to enhance the generalization ability of the end-to-end model on the activated muscle group estimation task.
 During inference time we do not use another modality to preserve the efficiency of our proposed approach.
 We proposed a Sender-Receiver schema for the knowledge distillation based on MCTs.
 We further proposed the MCTF module to fuse the original MCTs and the receiver MCTs of main RGB model to achieve a better generalization ability.

 <div align="center">
   <img src="https://github.com/KPeng9510/MuscleMap/blob/master/demo/main_Model.png" width="900px"/>